A detailed list of the top tourist attractions in Scotland

 Other things to do in Scotland

 Scotland is also the ideal place for any sort of outdoor sports.
-Hiking, rafting, even dog sledding is possible and you should absolutely plan to enjoy that part of this beautiful country.
+Hiking, rafting, even dog sledding is possible and you should absolutely plan to experience that side of this beautiful country.
+There are also quite a lot of national parks in Scotland.
+Loch Lomond probably being the most popular one as it’s so close to Edinburgh, but do not discount the others.

 As I was not able to cover it all, it helps to get a paperback travel guide.
 If you have read other guides I wrote, then I am sure you are familiar with my argument.
 Your mobile is dependent on both energy and reception, and both could be a problem when you are touring the countryside.
 On my first visit to Scotland, I took Rick Steves Scotland along with me Rick Steves Scotland, but I’ll list you a couple of others with good reviews: